Milton Primary Academy

 - What do I I do if I want to make a complaint?

 The initial point of contact is the child’s class teacher.
 If concerns cannot be dealt with by the class teacher, then an appointment can be made with the Phase Leader.
-If you are not satisfied with the response from the Phase Leader then you can ask for an appointment with the SENCo (Miss Wilson).
-If you still feel that your concerns have not been addressed, then you can make an appointment with the Head of Academy (Mrs Bailey).
+If you are not satisfied with the response from the Phase Leader then you can ask for an appointment with the SENCO (Miss Wilson).
+If you still feel that your concerns have not been addressed, then you can make an appointment with the Head of Inclusion (Mr Brown).
+If you still feel that your concerns require further attention then you can make an appointment with the Head of Academy (Mrs Bailey).

-If any person feels that their complaint has not been dealt with adequately by the academy staff, they are able to contact primarily the Executive Head followed by the Chair of the Standards Committee who will report their concerns to the Governing Body.
+If any person feels that their complaint has not been dealt with adequately by the academy staff, they are able to contact primarily the Executive Head followed by the Chair of the Standards Committee who will report their concerns to the board of trustees.

-In addition the Local Education Authority provides a disagreement resolution service.
-The LA also provides a parent partnership service (SENDIASS) details of which are also displayed in the entrance hall, or can obtained by the SENCo.
+In addition the Local Authority provides a disagreement resolution service.
+The LA also provides a parent partnership service (SENDIASS) details of which are also displayed in the entrance hall, or can obtained by the SENCO.

 - What other support Is available to parents and how can I contact them?